 - AP English Literature and Composition

 The mathematics curriculum at the Upper School level is intended to fully prepare each student for college level work in mathematics.
 The curriculum is designed to promote critical thinking, reasoning, and complex problem solving through study in a range of mathematical areas.
 Throughout the Upper School curriculum, students develop concepts in algebra, geometry, statistics, probability, and discrete mathematics.
-The courses at the Upper School level are designed to integrate aspects from each of these areas so that the students begin to view the connections and interplay between them.
+The courses at the Upper School level are designed to integrate aspects from each of these areas so that the students begin to view the connections between them.

 - Geometry (H)